Overview

 Architecture

-How conditions, recorders, and escrow fit together
+How conditions, hooks, and escrow fit together